-The rsh package contains the client commands for the rsh services.
+The rshpackage contains the client commands for the rsh services.

 These legacy clients contain numerous security exposures and have been replaced with the more secure SSH package.
 Even if the server is removed, it is best to ensure the clients are also removed to prevent users from inadvertently attempting to use these commands and therefore exposing their credentials.
-Note that removing the ${\tt rsh}$ package removes the clients for ${\tt rsh}$ , ${\tt rcp}$ and ${\tt rlogin}$ .
+Note that removing the rshpackage removes the clients for rsh, rcpand rlogin.

-Run the following command and verify rsh is not installed:
+Run the following commands and verify rsh is not installed:

 '''

-rpm -q rsh
+dpkg -s rsh-client

-package rsh is not installed
+dpkg -s rsh-redone-client

 '''